zmyer/graal/docs/reference-manual/languages/ruby/compatibility.md

 ##### Java extensions

-Use Java extensions written for JRuby is not supported.
+Using Java extensions written for JRuby is not supported.
 We could apply the same techniques as we have developed to run C extensions to this problem, but it's not clear if this will ever be a priority.